fakeneuron/CalenBooker/Roadmap.md

 A.1 Owner Calendar Sync

-- Description: Add 2-way sync with owners’ calendars (Google Calendar, Outlook, Apple iCloud) in `AppointmentScheduler.js` or `Dashboard.js`.
+- Description: Add 2-way sync with owners’ calendars (Google Calendar, Outlook, Apple iCloud) in `AppointmentScheduler.jsx` or `Dashboard.jsx`.
 Support multiple providers with an optional toggle for privacy-conscious users (app-only mode if disabled).
 Pulls events into `appointments` table or a new `calendar_events` table for conflict checks, pushes new bookings to the selected calendar.
 Enables visual calendar feedback (month view with saturation dots, hourly day view) for scheduling.
 - Effort: ~6-8 hours
 - Priority: High - Seamless workflow integration, critical for adoption and conflict-aware scheduling.

 A.2 Appointment Scheduler Preview/Confirmation Integration

-- Description: Enhance `AppointmentScheduler.js` with a visual calendar: month view (dots/shaded for saturation) and clickable hourly day view showing appointments inline.
+- Description: Enhance `AppointmentScheduler.jsx` with a visual calendar: month view (dots/shaded for saturation) and clickable hourly day view showing appointments inline.
 Selecting a date scrolls the calendar and populates the form; clicking the calendar fills the form.
 Booking at a conflicting time triggers a warning (e.g., “Conflict at 2 PM—Confirm anyway?”), overrideable with a flag (color-coded, stored in `appointments`).
 Uses 15-min increment granularity for openings (MVP, no profile setting yet).
-Post-submission, shows full `AppointmentConfirmation.js` content inline (date, time, service type, notes, calendar links, shareable `/appointment-confirmation/<id>` link), keeping the user on the page.
+Post-submission, shows full `AppointmentConfirmation.jsx` content inline (date, time, service type, notes, calendar links, shareable `/appointment-confirmation/<id>` link), keeping the user on the page.
 Future: Split views for multi-employee openings.
 - Effort: ~4-6 hours (assumes local data; +2-3 hours with Sync)
 - Priority: High - Improves workflow efficiency and UX, core to optimal scheduling.

 A.3 Marketing Landing Page

-- Description: Enhance `Home.js` with a “Sign Up Free” CTA, testimonials, and demo video for promotion.
+- Description: Enhance `Home.jsx` with a “Sign Up Free” CTA, testimonials, and demo video for promotion.
 - Effort: ~2-3 hours
 - Priority: High - Boosts user acquisition.

 A.4 Referral Program

-- Description: Add a “Refer a Friend” link in `Dashboard.js` with a social shoutout reward.
+- Description: Add a “Refer a Friend” link in `Dashboard.jsx` with a social shoutout reward.
 - Effort: ~2-3 hours
 - Priority: High - Drives word-of-mouth growth.

 A.5 SEO Optimization

-- Description: Add meta tags, keywords, and sitemap; optimize `Home.js` content for search engines.
+- Description: Add meta tags, keywords, and sitemap; optimize `Home.jsx` content for search engines.
 - Effort: ~2-3 hours
 - Priority: High - Essential for organic growth.

 A.6 Email-Friendly Message Format

-- Description: Add a formatted version of the `scheduled` message (and optionally others) in `Messages.js` or `AppointmentScheduler.js`, optimized for copy-pasting into emails.
+- Description: Add a formatted version of the `scheduled` message (and optionally others) in `Messages.jsx` or `AppointmentScheduler.jsx`, optimized for copy-pasting into emails.
 Include appointment details (e.g., date, time, location) in a clean, readable block (e.g., plain text with line breaks).
 Provide a "Copy to Clipboard" button for ease.
 - Effort: ~2-3 hours
 - Priority: Medium - Enhances client communication flexibility.

 A.7 Streamline Messages Page Layout

-- Description: Redesign `Messages.js` layout for a more compact, desktop-friendly view.
+- Description: Redesign `Messages.jsx` layout for a more compact, desktop-friendly view.
 Shrink oversized buttons, stack textareas vertically or use a grid, and maximize visible content per screen (e.g., all 4 messages + business info without scrolling on a standard desktop).
 Keep Kawaii styling but prioritize clarity and space efficiency.
 - Effort: ~3-4 hours
 - Priority: Medium - Boosts usability, especially for desktop users.

 A.8 Fix Confirmation Resend Token Reuse

-- Description: Update `SignupForm.js` and `LoginForm.js` to use `emailRedirectTo` from `REACT_APP_AUTH_REDIRECT` (defaults to `localhost:4000/auth/confirm`), ensuring consistent redirects for signup and resend links across dev (`localhost`) and live (`delparte.com`) environments.
+- Description: Updated `SignupForm.jsx` and `LoginForm.jsx` to use `emailRedirectTo` from `VITE_AUTH_REDIRECT` (defaults to `localhost:4000/auth/confirm`), ensuring consistent redirects for signup and resend links across dev (`localhost`) and live (`delparte.com`) environments.
 Fixed resend link defaulting to Site URL (`calenbooker.com`) by adding `emailRedirectTo` to `supabase.auth.resend()`.
 Addresses latent bug where resend reused expired tokens and mismatched redirects.
 - Effort: ~2-3 hours
 - Priority: High - Critical auth flow bug.
 - Completed: Fixed redirect mismatch, resend now uses `localhost` locally, aligns with live site via env vars.

 A.9 Messages Section

-- Description: Add a "Messages" section in `Messages.js` for customizable global default messages, stored in `messages` table (`id`, `user_id`, `event_type`, `default_message`).
-Includes `scheduled` (used as intro in `AppointmentConfirmation.js`), `rescheduled`, `cancelled`, `no_show` (displayed as "No-Show").
+- Description: Added a "Messages" section in `Messages.jsx` for customizable global default messages, stored in `messages` table (`id`, `user_id`, `event_type`, `default_message`).
+Includes `scheduled` (used as intro in `AppointmentConfirmation.jsx`), `rescheduled`, `cancelled`, `no_show` (displayed as "No-Show").
 Moved `parking_instructions`, `office_directions`, `custom_info` to `business_profile` (nullable, blank by default), shown in confirmation "Notes" (bulleted list) if populated, with business name in location fields.
-Default messages now populate on first dashboard load (`Dashboard.js`) instead of signup to avoid RLS conflicts.
+Default messages now populate on first dashboard load (`Dashboard.jsx`) instead of signup to avoid RLS conflicts.
 - Effort: ~4-6 hours
 - Priority: Medium - Enhances customization.
-- Completed: Implemented `Messages.js` with edit/revert, integrated into confirmation with notes and calendar events, fixed signup conflict by moving message initialization to dashboard.
+- Completed: Implemented `Messages.jsx` with edit/revert, integrated into confirmation with notes and calendar events, fixed signup conflict by moving message initialization to dashboard.

 A.10 Client Feedback